grease-xmr/grease/docs/src/12_new_channel.typ

     - Contact information for the merchant
     - Channel seed metadata.
 This includes metadata so that both merchant and customer can uniquely identify the channel throughout the channel's lifetime.
 This includes:
-        - an id for the channel
+        - a local name for the channel
         - The merchant's closing address
         - The requested initial balances
         - The merchant's id